Chemotherapy For Acne?

 Acne inversa is not acne that pops up on your face or maybe on your neck and shoulders.
 Instead, it appears in the creases around the groin and in the crack between the buttocks.
 Like other forms of acne, acne inversa causes pores to become clogged.
-Unlike other forms of acne, this condition causes pores to become completely clogged with the formation of a sinus around the pore.
+Unlike other forms of acne, this condition causes pores to become completely clogged with the formation of a sinus2 around the pore.

 This condition is literally like having sinus infections spreading through your skin.
 The pore’s walls collapse to form a pouch that spreads out horizontally in all directions, and the pouch fills with inflammatory compounds and fluid.

 Other forms of acne usually involve the overgrowth of “acne bacteria,” Propionibacterium acnes.
 But this form of acne can involve E. coli, the bacterium that is usually found in feces, strep bacteria, and staph bacteria.
 It’s not the bacteria, however, that cause the damage.
-In acne inversa, damage to the skin is caused by the immune system itself, which keeps this sinus in the skin constantly inflamed.
+In acne inversa, damage to the skin is caused by the immune system itself3, which keeps this sinus in the skin constantly inflamed.

 What are some of the symptoms of acne inversa?
 There is always pain.
 This pain is described as burning, throbbing, stabbing, gnawing, or aching.
 The skin may form stigmata, spontaneous wounds more commonly associated with crucifixion.
 And in the worst cases, the condition may migrate upwards from the buttocks and groin to the torso and neck.
-The sinuses may spread from the skin to the rectum, in effect forming a second (or third or fourth) anal aperture, and as the condition goes into the digestive tract, there can be malnutrition and anemia,.
+The sinuses may spread from the skin to the rectum, in effect forming a second (or third or fourth) anal aperture, and as the condition goes into the digestive tract, there can be malnutrition and anemia.

 Acne inversa is not an exotic disease.
-Among people of European descent, about 1 in 600 will come down with the condition at some point in life.
+Among people of European descent, about 1 in 600 will come down with the condition4 at some point in life.
 It is slightly more common among African-Americans.
 People who have the condition are nearly 6 times more likely than people who do not to become morbidly obese, and they also tend to develop diabetes and high cholesterol.

 What Can Be Done About Acne Inversa?

 One of the most important tasks of medical care in treating acne inversa is making sure that minor infections don’t become major infections.
-Doctors give antibiotics such as rifampicin and or the combination rifampicin-moxifloxacin-metronidazole to prevent the formation of biofilms, tough “sheets” of bacteria that are almost impossible for the immune system to penetrate.
+Doctors give antibiotics such as rifampicin and or the combination rifampicin-moxifloxacin-metronidazole to prevent the formation of biofilms5, tough “sheets” of bacteria that are almost impossible for the immune system to penetrate.
 The doctor may also prescribe treatments for diabetes and high cholesterol.
 In smokers, there is a greatly increased risk of the development of a form of cancer known as squamous cells carcinoma, which typically becomes very aggressive and spreads to the lungs,

 Treating the underlying disease itself, however, is a lot more complicated.
 Sometimes doctors try an antibiotic called dapsone.
 For reasons that are not clearly understood, it tends to stop skin inflammation.
 At home, people who have the disease often use chlorhexidine soap to wash the skin to keep new bacteria from finding their way inside.
 They may treat the skin with zinc oxide creams or take zinc gluconate supplements by mouth.
 Making sure the diet contains sufficient vitamin A seems to help.